Constructing climate-resilient hatcheries for endangered sea turtles in the Philippines

 Referred to as the Philippines’ “last biodiversity frontier,” the province of Palawan is home to many endangered species, including five different species of sea turtles.
 Three species—the olive ridley, green, and hawksbill sea turtles—are listed as vulnerable, endangered, and critically endangered, respectively.
 El Nido, a municipality of Palawan, has some of the country’s main foraging and nesting habitats for these turtles.

-Located in the West Pacific typhoon belt, the Philippines is subject to extreme weather events which have only increased in severity over the last five to 10 years.
+Located in the West Pacific typhoon belt, the Philippines is subject to extreme weather events which have only increased in severity over the last five to 10 years and have been exacerbated by the recent El Niño.
 Severe storms have caused coastal erosion in prime turtle-nesting habitats, and combined with rising sand temperatures, have resulted in decreased turtle egg hatching rates.
 The poaching of eggs presents an additional threat.

 A nest with a temperature censor in one of the hatcheries.